Balancing the Spread of Two Opinions in Sparse Social Networks: Hardness Results

-\toappendix{ \sv{We prove \cref{thm:twoTSSIsHardForTWandConstFMax:simplified} by showing the following, more general, version of it.} \begin{theorem} \twoTSS is \Whard when parameterized by $|S_a|+|S_b|$, the pathwidth, and the feedback vertex number of the input graph combined, even if the maximum threshold~$f_{\max}$ is~$3$ and $f_1(v) \le f_2(v)$ for every vertex~$v$.
-Moreover, unless ETH fails, there is no algorithm for \twoTSS with $f_{\max}=3$ and $f_1(v) \le f_2(v)$ for every vertex~$v$ running in $g(k)n^{o(k/\log k)}$, where $k$ is the sum of $|S_a|+|S_b|$, the pathwidth, and the feedback vertex number of the input graph and $g$ is an arbitrary function. \end{theorem} \begin{proof} Let us first verify the parameters of our reduction.
+\begin{theorem} \twoTSS is \Whard when parameterized by $|S_a|+|S_b|$, the pathwidth, and the feedback vertex number of the input graph combined, even if the maximum threshold~$f_{\max}$ is~$3$ and $f_1(v) \le f_2(v)$ for every vertex~$v$.
+Moreover, unless ETH fails, there is no algorithm for \twoTSS with $f_{\max}=3$ and $f_1(v) \le f_2(v)$ for every vertex~$v$ running in $g(k)n^{o(k/\log k)}$, where $k$ is the sum of $|S_a|+|S_b|$, the pathwidth, and the feedback vertex number of the input graph and $g$ is an arbitrary computable function. \end{theorem} \begin{proof} Let us first verify the parameters of our reduction.
 It is straightforward to check that the maximum threshold $\max_{v \in V(\widehat{G})} \{ f_1(v), f_2(v) \}$ is~$3$.
-Next if we remove from~$\widehat{G}$ all the connector vertices as well as the vertices of both guard paths in each selection gadget (let us denote this set~$X$), we obtain a forest, where each tree has at most one vertex of degree more than $2$ (the selection vertex).
+Next, if we remove from~$\widehat{G}$ all the connector vertices, as well as the vertices of both guard paths in each selection gadget (let us denote this set~$X$), we obtain a forest, where each tree has at most one vertex of degree more than $2$ (the selection vertex).
 The pathwidth of such a tree is at most $2$.
-As $|X| = 2\cdot 3\cdot |E(H)| + 6(|V(H)|+|E(H)|)= O(|E(H)|)$, the pathwidth as well as the feedback vertex number of $\widehat{G}$ is $O(|E(H)|)$.
-Furthermore, as $S_a \cup S_b \subseteq X$, we also have $B < |S_a|+|S_b| = O(|E(H)|)$.
-Hence, once we verify the correctness of the reduction, the results will follow from \cref{thm:PSI_ETH} and the discussion thereafter.
+As $|X| = 2\cdot 3\cdot |E(H)| + 6(|V(H)|+|E(H)|)= \Oh{|E(H)|}$, the pathwidth as well as the feedback vertex number of $\widehat{G}$ is $\Oh{|E(H)|}$.
+Furthermore, as $S_a \cup S_b \subseteq X$, we also have $B < |S_a|+|S_b| = \Oh{|E(H)|}$.
+Therefore, once we verify the correctness of the reduction, the results will follow from \Cref{thm:PSI_ETH} and the discussion afterwards.

-From \cref{lem:goodSetTSSiffIncident} we conclude that a good pair of sets $(T_a,T_b)$ is a target set for~$\widehat{G}$ if and only if the selected vertices are incident to selected edges.
-However, this can only happen when the original instance of PSI is a yes-instance.
+From \Cref{lem:goodSetTSSiffIncident} we next conclude that a good pair of sets $(T_a,T_b)$ is a solution for~$\widehat{G}$ if and only if the selected vertices are incident to the selected edges.
+However, this can only happen when the original instance of \PSIshort is \yesI.